paulov-t/FIFA-21-Career-Mod/README.md

 		- This in turn, helps the AI Transfer Market become more realistic
 - Currency Conversion
 	- Currency conversions based on 19th March 2021 rate.
 GBP to EUR = 1.17, GBP to USD = 1.39 (This is updated with each patch)
+- Significantly reduced money earned from Season Tickets.
+The reason behind this is that there is no option for me to reduce how much the board gives you from this, which means you obtain around 50-60% of the income into your transfer budget.
+This breaks the starting budget I give the user within 4 weeks of the start of the season.
+So the only option is reduce the amount "earned".
+- Reduced Stadium Maintenance for larger stadiums which was making teams paying far too much.
+- Reduced starting budget for many top teams to reflect what was spent by these teams after the first window of 2020/2021 season.
+I based this off transfermarkt.com.
+An example is Liverpool only spent around 50m after selling their own players.
+- Significantly reduced money you get back from selling a player.
+This is determined by the team's "profitability" rating.
+This is much more like Football Manager now, where the board is very likely to take a significant chunk of your earnings.
+Please be very careful when selling players.
+- Significantly reduced money you receive when going into the next season.
+You start with around same money as the first, it is unrealistic for you to get another 100m boost on top of that from season 2 onwards.
+- Reduced money earned from Shirt Sales
+- Slightly increased money earned from Match Tickets

 ## Transfers
 - Loans